djosborne/calico-containers/docs/mesos/DockerizedVagrant.md

 # Deploying a Vagrant Dockerized Mesos Cluster with Calico

-In these instructions, we will create two Centos virtual machines (a master and an agent) that run all cluster services as [Docker][docker] containers.
+In these instructions, we will create two Centos virtual machines (a master and an agent) that run all cluster services as Docker containers.
 This speeds deployment and will prevent pesky issues like incompatible dependencies.

 If you would prefer to run the commands manually to better understand what is being run in the script, check out the [Manual Dockerized Deployment guide](DockerizedDeployment.md).